neuro-inc/cookiecutter-neuro-project/{{cookiecutter.project_slug}}/HELP.md

 If you want to debug your code on GPU, you can run a sleeping job via `neuro-flow run remote_debug`, which will also open a shell to the job.
 You can also see job logs via `neuro-flow logs remote_debug`.
 The job forwards your local port 2211 to its port 22for remote debugging.
 Please find instructions on remote debugging via PyCharm Pro in the [documentation](https://neu.ro/docs/remote_debugging_pycharm).

-Please don't forget to kill your job via `make kill remote_debug` not to waste your quota!
+Please don't forget to kill your job via `neuro-flow kill remote_debug` not to waste your quota!

 ### Weights & Biases integration